-The Final Rule does not address the third-party liability protections for the reporting of cyber incidents included in section 1641 of the FY 2016 NDAA for certain defense contractors, which are now incorporated in 10 U.S.C. § 391 (operationally critical contractors) and 10 U.S.C. § 393 (cleared contractors).
-As discussed below, these liability protections are the subject of a separate, but related, DFARS case currently under regulatory review, and DoD confirmed that the regulatory implementation of these liability protections "will be addressed through future rulemaking activities to ensure the opportunity for public comment."
-81 Fed.
-Reg.
-68316.
-Given that the DFARS clause and its requirements apply to all DoD contractors, it is unclear how these liability provisions will be implemented given the narrower application of liability protections in the statutory provisions.
+reporting of cyber incidents included in Section 1641 of the FY 2016 NDAA for certain defense contractors, which are now incorporated in 10 U.S.C. § 391 (operationally critical contractors) and 10 U.S.C. § 393 (cleared contractors).
+As discussed below, these liability protections are the subject of a separate Defense Federal Acquisition Regulation Supplement ("DFARS") case, and DoD confirmed that the regulatory implementation of these liability protections "will be addressed through future rulemaking activities to ensure the opportunity for public comment."
+Given that the DFARS clause and its requirements apply to nearly all DoD contractors, it is unclear how these liability provisions will be implemented given the narrower application of liability protections in the statutory provisions.